mcorbridge/amazonIsland/README.md

 </tbody>
 </table>

+Now go write the algorithm to find contiguous cells in any size grid.

 Simple, eh?

 Maybe ...
 I'm a just an organic chemist / environmental scientist / stone mason.
-I have never taken a course in computer algorithms, and I certainly didn't know what the secret was and in the 15 minutes remaining in the interview, I wasn't going to solve it.
+I have never taken a course in computer algorithms, and although I knew that recursion was part of the solution, I certainly didn't know what the final algorithm might be, nor was I about to discover it in the 15 minutes remaining in the interview.

-Oh, and to make matters worse you are supposed solve this real time in front of the interviewer using some web based text editor that makes Notepad look like Intellij.
+Oh, and to make matters worse you are supposed solve this real time in front of the interviewer using some web based text editor that makes Notepad look like Intellij?!

 But I wasn't going to go down without a fight.
 So after the interview I poured a cup of coffee, sparked up Intellij and wrote an algorithm in Java that solves the challenge.